Biological-Microsystems-Laboratory/micropipette/user-protocol.md

 Protocol for Users

 1. Prepare the scale
-2. Place a tray onto the  scale and zero out the scale
+2. Place a weight boat onto the  scale and zero out the scale
 3. Attach the syringe to the pipette housing
 	a. remove the syringe plunger and place a spring into the 	syringe
 	b. replace the syringe plunger back onto the syringe